How to Get the Most Accurate Scores in the Brainstorm Buddy App

 READ THE TRANSCRIPT:

-While Brainstorm Buddy is based on its creator's 25 years of experience selling ideas to top publications and businesses—and uses some smart logic on the back end—it's your input that makes it work.
-Brainstorm Buddy can only judge your idea based on how you answer the six questions.
+While the Brainstorm Buddy App is based on its creator's 25 years of experience selling ideas to top publications and businesses—and uses some smart logic on the back end—it's your input that makes it work.
+The Brainstorm Buddy App can only judge your idea based on how you answer the six questions.
 And as computer scientists like to say, GIGO: Garbage In, Garbage Out.

 WE LOVE OUR OWN IDEAS A LITTLE TOO MUCH